ndu2/gitlab-time-tracker/documentation.md

 - pending
 - approved

 # labels free of charge
 freeLabels:
  - at no charge
  - free

+# labels charing half price only
+halfPriceLabels:
+ - at half price
+ - at half-price

 # Only works if using a local configuration file!
 # Extend the global configuration if set to true, pass a string to extend
 # the configuration file stored at the given path